-The PFC Thomas R. Jones, Sr. Correspondence is comprised of 152 letters written primarily from PFC Jones to his wife, Mary Mildred Jones.
+The PFC Thomas R. Jones, Sr. Correspondence is comprised of 152 letters written primarily from PFC Jones to his wife, Mary Mildred Jones from 1943 to 1945.
 A handful of letters were written by other individuals including two letters written from Mary Mildred to PFC Jones.
 Also included are 8 photographs of unidentified soldiers.
 The photos are in ill repair.
 Of particular note is a propaganda leaflet dropped by the Germans on the American troops that was meant to lower morale within the ranks (by detailing the affairs that soldiers' wives or girlfriends were having while they were overseas).

 The letters focus upon the daily activities and emotions of PFC Jones as he progresses through basic training.
 The stateside letters often express his desire to come home and his hopes that the war would end soon.
 He continues to write almost daily after he is sent overseas and into battle.
 As most material was censored at that time, he primarily writes about the weather and food and inquires about his family.
 Nearly every letter expresses a desire for the war to end soon.
 He was wounded by shrapnel and hospitalized towards the end of the war (April 1945).
 After Germany surrenders, PFC Jones often speculates about the point system and whether he will ever get to come home or if he will be sent to the Pacific front.
 He finally arrives home in December of 1945.